AckerlyXu/heima/articles/virtual-machines/windows/download-template.md

 ---
-title: Create a VM image from an Azure VM | Azure
+title: Download the template for an Azure VM | Azure
-description: Learn how to create a generalized VM image from an existing Azure VM created in the Resource Manager deployment model
+description: Download the templatefor a VM to help with automating deployments in the Resource Manager deployment model
 services: virtual-machines-windows
 documentationcenter: ''
 author: cynthn